BetaMasaheft/Documentation/split applications release process.md

 - _alpheios2fs_ : a simple library with a transformation from the json format exported by Alpheios Alignment tools to the TEI  feature structure model with the values defined by the TraCES project.

 Data repositories
+- The following are updated using tuttle:
   - Manuscripts : TEI records for individual Ethiopian and Eritrean Manuscripts
   - Works : TEI records for texts of the Ethiopian Literature
   - Authority files : TEI records for each of the keywords used in the descriptions of Manuscripts, Works, Person, Places, Studies, Narratives and other Authority files.
   - Persons : TEI records for persons and ethnic groups relevant for Ethiopian Manuscript Studies
   - Places : TEI records for places relevant for Ethiopian Manuscript Studies
   - Institutions : TEI records for repositories where some Manuscripts have been or are stored.
 This will include many churches, but should not be confused with them, as that of a repository is a different abstract notion
   - Narratives : TEI records describing units of text without  a fixed word sequence
   - Studies : TEI records for secondary literature works related to Ethiopian Studies
-- RDF : resources like ontologies and RDF datasets for the parallel RDF serialization of the TEI XML data
   - Schema : the Beta Masaheft schema, a TEI customization used to validate all types of files above.
-- Guidelines : the repository of the text of the guidelines, collaboratively edited and pushed to the _guidelinesApp_ together with the Schema to provide all needed guidance and training to contributors of Beta Masaheft and other projects willing to use the same models
+  - Guidelines : the repository of the text of the guidelines, collaboratively edited and pushed to the _guidelinesApp_ together with the Schema to provide all needed guidance and training to
+  - Corpora
+- The following are not:
+  - RDF : resources like ontologies and RDF datasets for the parallel RDF serialization of the TEI XML data contributors of Beta Masaheft and other projects willing to use the same models
 	- alpheiosannotations :  a repository to store alignment exported from the Alpheios Alignment tool as json.
 These are pushed to the alpheios2fs application
    - traces : the TEI exports of the annotations done by the TraCES project with the GeTa tool by Cristina Vertan.
    - DomLib : the export of the data from the mycore instance where the EthioSpaRe catalogue data was stored.
 This was used as a basis to produce the collection ES into Manuscripts
    - coordinates : a set of coordinates for places in Ethiopia inehrited from the Encyclopaedia Aethiopica

 Utility repositories
 - Documentation : This repository, where all una tantum scripts, and especially the ISSUES are kept.
 All issues are listed here.